foundinblank/study1adults/03eyegaze.md

 > You’ll have to decide how to put the AOIs in an ANOVA.
 All of them together is too many.
 And you cannot put ALL the AOIs in.
 If they all sum to 100% (which they currently do), then the observations are not independent.
 Also, you can’t put AOIs that have near-zero values in with AOIs that have super high values, you’ll get whopping significance that is too obvious to reveal anything meaningful.

 Based on the boxplot there are five AOIs that got hit the most: forehead, eyes, mouth, chin, and upperchest. **But this is really important...I think there is one or two outliers in forehead.
-And maybe it's bettet to get rid of forehead and upper chest for the big ANOVAs to keep things simple.
-Neither of them touch 50%.
-I am going ahead with all 5 though for now.**
+And maybe it's better to get rid of forehead and upper chest for the big ANOVAs to keep things simple.
+Neither of them touch 50%...but then again they are not "non-significant."
+I am going ahead with all 5 for now.**

 *Important reference levels* - AOI reference level is eyes - MainGroup reference level is NativeDeaf